CityGlider: Blue CityGlider

 The Blue CityGlider was launched on 11 April 2010. also known as route 60, the Blue CityGlider runs from West End ferry wharf via the Cultural Centre busway station, Adelaide Street, Fortitude Valley and Newstead to Teneriffe ferry wharf.

 It runs every five minutes during morning and afternoon peak and every 10 to 15 minutes during off-peak.
 It was also the first service in Brisbane to operate 24 hours on Friday and Saturday and operates for 18 hours every other day.

 In April 2014 a petition started by a local worker was signed by 1,070 people and called upon the Brisbane Transport to reroute the westbound service from Teneriffe via Skyring Terrace past the Gasworks Shopping and Restaurant Precinct rather than via Commercial Road.
 Brisbane City Council supported the rerouting of the service and relocating the Commercial Road bus stop to Skyring Terrace.
 These changes were implemented on 15 December 2014.

 The Blue CityGliders were garaged at Brisbane Transport's Bowen Hills depot, then Toowong depot after Bowen Hills depot was closed, until early 2020 when all were transferred to the Eagle Farm Depot.
 This occurred in preparation for the introduction of Volvo B8RLEA Volrgen Optimuses to the route.
 In January 2019, the Blue CityGlider fleet was replaced with new Volvo B8RLE’s (Fleet number 2820–2838), replacing the previous-generation MAN 18.310's (Fleet number 1030–1049).
 On 12 July 2021, the Volvo B8RLE's were replaced by the Volvo B8RLEA's articulated buses.
-These buses could carry about 50% more passengers and are based out of the Eagle Farm depot (number from 1653–1670).
+These buses could carry about 50% more passengers and are based out of the Eagle Farm depot (number from 1653 to 1670).

 Starting from June 2025, additional 2 B8RLEAs (Fleet number 1651-1652) joined the CityGlider fleet - a total of 21 vehicles in fleet (1651-1670 and 2838).